 Lectured for the International Course on Stone Conservation sponsored by the Getty Conservation Institute of Los Angeles, CA and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) in Rome, Italy.

-Temporary Stabilization of historic clock tower
+Completed the temporary stabilization of an historic clock tower (c.1887).

 Since January 2017

-Masonry magazine - "Marvelous Masonry" and Masonry Design magazine - "Technical Talk"
+Columnist for Masonry magazine - "Marvelous Masonry" and Masonry Design magazine - "Technical Talk"

 September 2019